 - They have the opportunity to attend committee hearings and other meetings, and interact with staff and legislators

 - Participate in weekly seminars and workshops

-- UW Bothell Students can take BIS 497, Political Internship in State Government (5, max.
-20)
+- UW Bothell Students will take BIS 497, Political Internship in State Government (5, 10, or 15 credits)